- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is always recommended to consult the documentation and support resources provided by Infortrend and the virtualization platform vendor to understand the specific limitations and best practices for integrating NAS devices with virtualization platforms.

-Although NAS EonStor GS 3024U can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS EonStor GS 3024U can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -